 Do you need anything else to be delighted with your big celebration?
 In my opinion, this Chocolate Swiss Roll Cake can’t get any better.

 Make it for a party or a get-together — this moist and delicious cake would surely turn heads.

 You can make it in advance.
 So if planning a party, then make it a day before and you are all set to enjoy a hassle-free party.
 On the day of the party, just slice it and serve it.
 This pretty cake would shine on any dinner table.

 This is a guest post from Anela Tripkovic who is a recipe creator and writer who publishes insightful food and diet-related articles on Kiss My Keto.
 Anela earned her master’s degree in nutrition at the University of Sarajevo, Center for Interdisciplinary Studies.

 She believes that the keto diet should be simple and accessible to everyone, which is why she began creating keto-friendly recipes that can fit everyone’s lifestyle, schedule, and budget.
-Follow Anela on Medium and LinkedIn to learn about her latest recipe creations.
+Follow Anela on Medium to learn about her latest recipe creations.

 Keto Cocoa Cake Roll [Recipe]

 This quick and easy to make Keto Cocoa Cake Roll or Chocolate Roulade is super soft, creamy, fluffy, and filled to the brim with the chocolatey aroma.★★★★✰

 Prep time 🕐